gautamSharma48/w-15_NodeJS-RabbitMQ/readme.md

 # binding:-
 We've already created a fanout exchange and a queue.
 Now we need to tell the exchange to send messages to our queue.
 That relationship between exchange and a queue is called a binding.

+# Buffer:-
+ -buffer is a class that provide you handle binary data.
+ -it is a raw memory allocation that can store and manipulate binary data, such as bytes of an image file, audio file, or any other file that contains non-textual data.

+ -A buffer is similar to an array of integers but corresponds to a raw memory allocation